morpheus65535/bazarr/README.md

 # bazarr
 Bazarr is a companion application to Sonarr and Radarr.
-It manage and download subtitles based on your requirements.
-You defined your preferences by TV show and movies and Bazarr take care of everything for you.
+It can manage and download subtitles based on your requirements.
+You define your preferences by TV show or movie and Bazarr takes care of everything for you.

-Be aware that Bazarr doesn't scan disk to detect series and movies: it's only taking care of the series and movies indexed in Sonarr and Radarr.
+Be aware that Bazarr doesn't scan disk to detect series and movies: It only takes care of the series and movies that are indexed in Sonarr and Radarr.

 # Status
 [![Build status](https://travis-ci.org/morpheus65535/bazarr.svg?branch=master)](https://travis-ci.org/morpheus65535/bazarr)